RickardHultgren/LYMPHA/_posts/2017-04-25-headaches.md

 title: headaches
 ---

+#####How can a smartphone be used in order to treat migraine?#####

+There exist already a lot of migraine diary apps.
+Usualy they such diaries are used in order to understand what triggers an attack.
+But a "headache attack button" could potentially also be used as a treatment appraisal in both migraine and tension headache.
+Not only the occurrence of attacks can be measured, but also the duration time and optionally the intensity.
+Accompanied symptoms can be noted.
+Depending on the evolution of symptoms the program can recommend different medications and doctor visits in line with medical protocols.
+I think there is also a big need of communication about the attacks.
+The problem with attacks is that it disabilitate you from doing what you planned to do.
+Often that means that you have to put extra effort in announcing your situation.
+This effort costs energy that you don't have, since you must focus on your attack.
+Instead of starting this viscious cycle it would be much easier if the "attack-button" on your smartphone could tell others about your condition.
+This could be done e.g. by automatic SMS-texting or starting scripts for rewritting calender files (.ics).

+#####Medical background#####
 Usually a headache passes by itself, but when does a patient need help with that kind of problem?
 I can see two reasons:
 - *Primarly headache*; The patient cannot manage the pain itself.
 - *Secundary headache*; There are signs that can indicate a serious underlying cause that the patient cannot manage on her own.
 In the events of following situation you can suspect an underlying cause: